The REAL Deal Reuse Store and Environment Centre

 Wish Book.
 If you are looking for something we don’t have, leave your name, number and the item in our Wish Book, located at the cash.
 New items arrive daily, and if it comes in, we’d like to let you know.

-Exterior Doors and Windows, kitchen sinks, bricks, scrap lumber, exterior doors, plant pots etc. that can stand the weather are located immediately behind the store.
+Exterior Doors and Windows, kitchen sinks, bricks, scrap lumber, exterior doors, plant pots etc. are in the green dome and in the yard immediately behind the store.
 Enter through the receiving gate or from the store.

 Holds Policy.
-We understand sometimes customers do not have sufficient cash or need to arrange transportation.
-With 20% payment down, we will hold an item for 24 hours.
-For an item paid in full, we will hold it for 48 hours or to the following Thursday if arranged on Saturday
+We understand sometimes customers need to arrange transportation.
+Once an item is paid for in full, we will hold it for 48 hours or to the following Wednesday if arranged on Saturday.
+Deposit or payment is forfeited if there is no follow through within the specified time period.

 85 William St. W., Smiths Falls